We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

-Implications for determining size
+Implications for assessing size

 The size of any linked businesses, and any further businesses linked in continuous chain, will be added to the size of your business.

-Limited Company C is a pharmaceutical company, which brought to us its complaint about an insurance claim its insurer had refused to pay.
+Limited Company C is a pharmaceutical company, which brought us its complaint about an insurance claim its insurer had refused to pay.
 At the time it complained to the insurance company, Limited Company C had an annual turnover of £5 million, 25 full-time employees and total assets of £1.5 million.

 So, on the face of it, it was a small business under our rules and therefore eligible to complain to us.

 However, on further investigation we found that Limited Company C had a 70% shareholding in another company, Limited Company D.